 Since they're so beloved in skin care, you may be wondering: Can you use niacinamide and vitamin C together?
 Or are the two formulas more like frenemies—seemingly tolerable but way too competitive to ever have a meaningful relationship?
 Ahead, experts weigh in.

-First, let's review some of the highlights of each buzzy ingredient.
+First, let's review some of the benefits of each buzzy ingredient.
 We'll start with vitamin C:

 - Fades dark spots and helps even skin tone: This is perhaps the most famous benefit.
-Using vitamin C topically has been shown to help overall quality and tone by diminishing hyperpigmentation and brightening the complexion.
+Using vitamin C topically has been shown to help overall quality and tone by diminishing hyperpigmentation1 and brightening2 the complexion.

 See here for our full list of benefits.